 LIFE AFTER LOSING A PARENT UPDATE 8/1/19:

 It’s been one full year since Mom left this earth.
-Since we went through losing a parent.
-And while I do think of her every single day, I can say that time is indeed helping heal the enormous hole left in my heart after losing a parent.
+And while I do think of her every single day, I can say that time is indeed helping heal the enormous hole left in my heart after losing her.
 Her infectious laugh, mannerisms, incorrect pronunciations of words like fajitas (she would pronounce the “j” and call it fajeetas), her German accent that she never seemed to lose even though we have lived in the U.S. forever, and her incorrect sentence structure due to German being her native language are things I still miss.
-But then my heart is filled with joy I think of how proud she would be of Taylor and P.J. and the responsible, kind and loving mature adults they have become.
+At the same time, my heart is filled with joy when I think of how proud she would be of Taylor and P.J. and the responsible, kind and loving mature adults they have become.
 Which constantly makes me miss calling her and telling her about their successes and I’m terribly sad that she will never see their future children.

 How Dad is Coping

 Many of you have asked how my Dad is doing so I thought this was a good time to amend the blog post.
 By November 2018, Dad sank into a deep depression that wasn’t completely unexpected.
 They had been married for 54 years and were not very social so the two of them were joined at the hip.
 When she died, he was lost!
 Pete and I were on this trip in Disney World when I got a call from the Independent Living facility that he had been rushed to the ER.
 After frantic phone calls and talking to doctors, we assessed that he must have had a panic attack from anxiety and depression.